A proud Mauritian islander is said to have told Mark Twain, ‘Mauritius was made first and then heaven…’

 With mountains, forests and seas to explore, eco-treks, hiking, birding, diving and snorkelling are some of the major attractions of Mauritius tourism.

 Mauritius enjoys warm weather round the year, with the average temperature ranging between 17 deg.
 C and 30 deg.
-C. The best time for a holiday is between May to December, when the weather is cool, dry and sunny.
+C. The best time to visit Mauritius is between May to December, when the weather is cool, dry and sunny.
 Try not to plan your trip during the wet cyclone season, from January to March.

 As you’ll spend a fair amount of time on the beach, you’ll be most comfortable in light cottons, shorts and t-shirts.
 Swimming costumes, sun hats, sunglasses, sunscreen and sandals are essential.
 We suggest you also wear protective shoes while swimming, as you might encounter sea urchins, lionfish and stone fish.